 The ROSE I machines featured a head-up display (HUD), "hands on throttle & stick (HOTAS)" controls, a modernized cockpit layout, a modernized navigation system with an inertial unit and GPS satellite system receiver, defensive countermeasures systems, plus a FIAR Grifo M multimode radar.
 They were then followed by a batch of 39 AA hand-me-down Mirage 5 machines updated by SAGEM to the "ROSE II" and "ROSE III" configurations.
 The primary change in ROSE II was addition of a "forward looking infrared (FLIR)" imager and a laser rangefinder in a fairing under the cockpit, coupled to a low-level flight system and targeting system; the Grifo M radar was not fitted, these machines being optimized for the low-level night attack role.
 ROSE III was similar, but had improved avionics.
 The Pakistanis also kitted at least some of their Mirages with inflight refueling probes.

 That wasn't the end of it, the PAF then acquiring ten Lebanese Mirages, which were returned to flight status; 13 Spanish Mirages, all used for spares; and 50 Libyan Mirages, mostly used for spares.
 That gave a total of 96 + 50 + 39 + 10 + 13 + 50 == 258 Mirages acquired by Pakistan.
 Mirages were still in service with the PAF in 2019, with Pakistan obtaining retired machines from other countries as spares hulks.
-However, the plan is to retire them in favor of the Chinese JF-17 fighter, a much-improved derivative of the Russian Mikoyan MiG-21.
+However, they were retired in favor of the Chinese JF-17 fighter, a much-improved derivative of the Russian Mikoyan MiG-21.

 BACK_TO_TOP